python/typeshed/CONTRIBUTING.md

 Third-party packages are generally removed from typeshed when one of the following criteria is met:

-* The upstream package ships a `py.typed` file for at least 6-12 months, or
+* The upstream package ships a `py.typed` file for at least six months, or
 * the package does not support any of the Python versions supported by typeshed.